 A waterproof housing makes your GoPro tougher.
-This means if you wipe-out you won't have to worry as much about rocks or sand as you would without a housing.
+This means if you wipe out you won’t have to worry as much about rocks or sand as you would without housing.

 You’ll also be able to go deeper with your camera, even if it’s already waterproof, again – less worry.

 Wash the gasket on your waterproof housing with fresh water to keep it working properly.

 And set up your camera before you put on sunblock.

 Use a floaty backdoor or a floaty handle so your camera will float if you drop it.

 Do a float test at home or in shallow water to make sure that your mount isn’t too heavy for the floaty device you’re using.